 11 Tips to Tame and Get Rid Of Frizzy Hair Once and For All

-Almost everyone, regardless of your hair type has dealt with with frizz.
+Almost everyone regardless of their hair type has dealt with frizz.
 I think that this is the perfect opportunity to share not only what I’ve learned after working on thousands of client’s frizzy heads of hair but also what I have learned from dealing with my own frizzy hair for my entire life!
 Read on for 11 tips to tame and get rid of your frizzy hair once and for all!

 What is frizzy hair?

-Frizz is caused by moisture entering the cuticle of the hair and making it swell, and happens when the cuticle layer of your hair is raised, which allows moisture to pass through and swell the strands.
+Frizz is caused by moisture entering the cuticle of the hair which makes it swell.
+It happens when the cuticle layer of your hair is raised, which allows moisture to pass through and swell the strands.

 The cuticle layer is the outermost layer of the hair strand that protects the innermost layers of the hair shaft.
 If you look at the cuticle layer underneath a microscope, it looks almost like shingles on a roof.